williamteoh1976/Localization/Learn/LearningPaths-fr-fr.md

 Modules:
 - Prepare data for migration to Dynamics 365 for Finance and Operations
 - Work with data management in Dynamics 365 for Finance and Operations
-- Perform user acceptance testing (UAT) in Dynamics 365 for Finance and Operations
+- Perform user acceptance testing Finance and Operations
 - Prepare to go-live with Dynamics 365 for Finance and Operations

 ## [Work with accounts receivable in Dynamics 365 for Finance and Operations](https://docs.microsoft.com/fr-fr/learn/paths/work-accounts-receivable-d365-finance-ops)